Erro48/relations-to-sql-converter/README.md

 ### Primary Key

-The primary key attribute needs to be the first attribute, and needs to be inside parenthesis and preceded by `PK:`.
+The primary key attribute needs to be the first attribute, and needs to be inside parenthesis.
 If the relation has a composite primary key, the attributes composing it must to be separated by a `,` and a white space.

 ```
-RelationName(PK:(SingleAttributeKey))
+RelationName((SingleAttributeKey))
-RelationName(PK:(Multiple, Attribute, Key))
+RelationName((Multiple, Attribute, Key))
 ```

 ### Attributes

 The attributes must be separated by a `,` followed by a white space.
 To indicate an optional attribute, you need to use an `*` after the attribute name.
+To indicate an attribute with AUTO_INCREMENT property, you need to use a `^` after the attribute name.
+This is valid for primary key too.
+All the values used to add propery to the attributes, can be written in any order (i.e. `attribute*^` is the same as `attribute^*`).

 ### Foreign Key

 To indicate a foreign key, you need to specify the relation to which the foreign key refers, then the name of the attribute to use in the current relation, all separated by a `:`.
 This will automatically match the foreign key to the primary key of the referencing relation.

 ```
-RelationName(PK:(PrimaryKey), Relation2: ForeignKey)
+RelationName((PrimaryKey), Relation2: ForeignKey)
 ```

 This syntax works for primary key too.